shijistar/enum-plus/README.md

 ### Browser Environments

 - **Modern Bundlers**: For bundlers supporting the [exports](https://nodejs.org/api/packages.html#exports-sugar) field (such as webpack 5+, vite, rollup), `es` directory is imported, which targets `ES2020`.
-For broader browser support, you can transpile to earlier syntax using `@babel/preset-env` during your build process.
+If you need to support earlier browsers, you can use `@babel/preset-env` to transpile to earlier syntax during the build process.

 - **Legacy Bundlers**: For bundlers without [exports](https://nodejs.org/api/packages.html#exports-sugar) field support (like Webpack 4), this library automatically falls back to the `main` field entry point, and `es-legacy` directory is imported, which targets `ES2015`.

-- **UMD Version**: For direct browser usage or static projects without bundlers, enum-plus provides UMD version that can be included via a `<script>` tag.
-The `umd` directory contains two versions:
+- **UMD Version**: For direct browser usage or static projects without bundlers, enum-plus provides UMD format files in the `umd` directory.
+These can be included via a `<script>` tag and accessed through `window.EnumPlus`.
+The UMD directory offers two versions:

   - `enum-plus.min.js`: Targets **`ES2020`**, suitable for modern browsers.
   - `enum-plus-legacy.min.js`: Targets **`ES2015`**, suitable for older browsers.